mujin/mujinvisioncontrollerclientcpp/README.rst

 .. code-block:: bash

-  BUILD_DIR= # where you want the build files to be, e.g. /path/to/build/
-  INSTALL_DIR= # where you want the library to be installed, e.g. /path/to/install/
-  python setup.py build --build-base=$BUILD_DIR install --prefix=$INSTALL_DIR --record $BUILD_DIR/installedfiles.txt

-  # make sure INSTALL_DIR is on PYTHONPATH
-  python -c "from distutils.sysconfig import get_python_lib; print get_python_lib(1,prefix='$INSTALL_DIR')" | xargs -I {} python -c "import sys; print 'Is {} on PYTHONPATH?',sys.path.count('{}')>0"
+  # TODO: make this sort of work at all.
+  cmake

 Uninstall on Linux
 -------------------

 .. code-block:: bash

-  cat $BUILD_DIR/installedfiles.txt | xargs rm -rf
+  # TODO: I think it's just `make uninstall` but I haven't checked
+  make uninstall

 Licenses
 --------

-MUJIN Vision Controller Python Client is Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+MUJIN Vision Controller C++ Client is Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0